LeHoang88/alchemy-docs/guides/alchemy-for-macs.md

 description: Everything you need to get started using Alchemy on a Mac.
 ---

-# 🍎 Alchemy Set-up for Macs
+# 🍎 Alchemy Sext-up for Macs

 _**Get access to Alchemy for free**_ [_**here**_](https://alchemy.com/?r=affiliate:186ee05a-043c-44a8-b3ee-e5a05c8dba04)_**.**_